-Following a public consultation on potential Arbitration Act reforms launched in 2016, the Law Commission published its Thirteenth Programme of Law Reform in December 2017 (Programme) in which it raised potential areas for reform, with a view to increasing London's attractiveness and reputation as an arbitration venue.
-In particular, it has suggested "the use of a statutory summary judgment style procedure" for arbitrators.
-The Programme also outlined a proposal to allow the arbitration of trust law disputes.
-The Law Commission noted that it had not been able to secure support for these initiatives in time for publication of the Programme but was hopeful that ministers will be able to make a reference to the Commission to enable work to be undertaken in this area.
+Following a public consultation on potential Arbitration Act reforms launched in 2016, the Law Commission published its Thirteenth Programme of Law Reform in December 2017 (Reform Programme) in which it raised potential areas for reform, with a view to increasing London's attractiveness and reputation as an arbitration venue.
+In particular, it suggested the use of a statutory summary judgment style procedure for arbitrators.
+The Reform Programme also outlined a proposal to allow the arbitration of trust law disputes.
+The Law Commission noted that it had not been able to secure support for these initiatives in time for publication of the Reform Programme but was hopeful that ministers will be able to make a reference to the Commission to enable work to be undertaken in this area.
+In any case, English arbitral law has settled over the years and has attained a high degree of certainty.
+The Commission itself was not looking for wholesale change, but rather "small changes [which] could make a difference".